 3. Get sleep!
 This sounds so simple but is so important to having happy, less stressful portraits.
 Sleep for mom and dad is important but even more so for little ones.

 4. Full tummies make happy faces.
 Make sure to have eaten a big meal or substantial snack before coming.
-It's always a good idea to have simple, "clean" snacks on hand for little ones during the shoot as well.
+It's always a good idea to have simple, "clean" snacks on hand for little ones during the shoot as well as no-spill water bottles.

 5. Be ready early.
 Nobody is relaxed and happy when you're running late so the best plan is to get ready early and come to your session relaxed.